 Accepted: The invoice has been successfully accepted by KSeF.
 It has received a 35-character KSeF ID number and a mandatory QR code.
 This is a legally binding document.

-Not required: The document is not subject to the obligation to be sent to KSeF (for example, B2C invoices for private individuals).
+Not required: The document is not subject to the obligation to be sent to KSeF (for example B2C invoices for private individuals).

-Additional functionalities:
+Additional features:

 Downloading: Access to all documents with QR codes (for accepted invoices).

-Only after this stage will you see an action on the invoice list that lets you start the correction.
+Only after this step will you see an action on the invoice list that lets you start the correction.
 If the document has not yet been correctly processed by KSeF, the correction option will not be available.

 To issue an invoice correction, go to the MANAGE → INVOICES tab, find the document that needs to be corrected and click the edit icon: